IBS-International-Business-School/group-research-project-report-champ/GROUP RESEARCH PROJECT REPORT.md

 ## 2. Executive Summary
-**Business Problem:**
+### **2.1 Business Problem:**
 In the post-pandemic academic landscape, universities are facing a "productivity paradox": students have access to more digital tools than ever, yet burnout rates are rising and academic performance remains inconsistent. **EduAnalytics Lab** tasked our team with investigating the relationship between study habits, digital tool usage, and academic success to inform future curriculum designs.

-**Methodology & Analysis:**
+### **2.2 Methodology & Analysis:**
-We conducted a quantitative survey of **34 university students**.
+We conducted a quantitative survey of **100 university students**.
 To ensure rigour, we implemented a GitHub-based data cleaning workflow to remove invalid responses.
 We analyzed key variables including study duration, GPA, and stress levels using Python and Excel.

-**Key Findings:**
+### **2.3 Key Findings:**
-1.  **The Efficiency Paradox:** Contrary to the "work harder" myth, students studying **10–15 hours/week** achieved the highest GPA (3.8/4.0), significantly outperforming those studying >15 hours (GPA 3.1).
+**The Efficiency Paradox:** Contrary to the "work harder" myth, students studying **10–15 hours/week** achieved the highest GPA (3.8/4.0), significantly outperforming those studying >15 hours (GPA 3.1).
-2.  **The Hidden Cost:** High study volume (>15 hours) correlates with a critical stress level of **9.2/10**, suggesting cognitive overload.
+**The Hidden Cost:** High study volume (>15 hours) correlates with a critical stress level of **9.2/10**, suggesting cognitive overload.
-3.  **Digital Strategy:** Students using planning tools (Notion) reported higher feelings of control than those relying solely on Generative AI.
+**Digital Strategy:** Students using planning tools (Notion) reported higher feelings of control than those relying solely on Generative AI.

-**Recommendation:**
+### **2.4 Recommendation:**
+**Integrate Digital Methodology into the Curriculum** Universities should move beyond simply providing access to software tools and instead incorporate systematic instruction in Digital Methodology.
+This equips students with the conceptual and technical competencies needed to critically evaluate, manage, and apply digital tools in academic and professional contexts.

-Universities should shift from providing software access to teaching **"Digital Methodology"**.
-We recommend implementing mandatory workshops on personal organization to help students maintain the optimal 10–15 hour study window.
+**Implement Mandatory Workshops on Personal Productivity** Institutions should introduce compulsory workshops focused on personal productivity, time management, and self-regulation.
+Such training can help students maintain the optimal 10–15 hour weekly study window identified in our analysis, thereby enhancing academic consistency and performance.

+**Promote Structured Collaborative Learning** Universities should encourage team-based learning through structured group tasks and guided peer collaboration.
+Evidence from educational research indicates that collaborative environments foster deeper cognitive engagement, strengthen digital literacy, and improve overall academic outcomes.

 ## 3. Introduction